jillwones/Golden-Square-Challenges/04_solo_project/design/README.md

   attr_reader :menu # testing terminal io here def initialize(terminal)
     # @menu will be an array of hashes, each hash will have the name of the item, the price and quantity
-    # @terminal will be there so I can test what the method list puts to the terminal
+    # @terminal will be there so I can test what the method list_available puts to the terminal
   end

-  def list
+  def list_available
     # puts a the list of available menu items in a nice format
     # takes no args
     # will call on private method available_items that will return the @menu